Understanding the Confusion Matrix

 • For beginners

-• We indicate whether the prediction was correct (T/F) + what kind of prediction (P/N)
+• We indicate whether the prediction was correct (T/F) + the nature of prediction (P/N)

 Table of Contents